10 Tips for Encouraging Biodiversity in Your Backyard

 5. Invite Birds

 Planting enticing flowers and installing birdhouses and birdbaths will bring more music and color to your backyard.
 Many horticultural societies and botanic gardens offer bird-focused gardening tips to attract local varieties.
 However, it will depend on your area and which flowers you plant.
 For instance, planting sunflowers has a high chance of luring American goldfinches.
+Especially with climate change affecting birds and other animals, it's important to make our little contributions in ensuring that the planet is still a great place for habitation.

 6. Add a Body of Water